MASD-Project/dogen/README.md

 cmake --build --preset linux-clang-release --target test
 ```

-Though in the CTest form, the tests take slightly longer to run and the output
+Note that tests take slightly longer to run in the CTest incantation, and the
-is a bit more verbose.
+output is a tad more verbose.

 ## Generation